-18. Related party transactions
+16. Related party transactions

-During the year, fees of £600 (2022: £600) were paid to Moulton Capital Finance Limited in respect of corporate services provided to the LLP.
+During the year, fees of £600 (2023: £732 paid) were paid or accrued for Moulton Capital Finance Limited in respect of corporate services provided to the LLP.
 These fees are inclusive of VAT.

 No other transactions were entered into with key management personnel.
 With the exception of the below, all other transactions are entered into with the ultimate parent company in the normal course of business.
 Details of these transactions can be found in the notes to these financial statements.